wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 ### Bold and italic formatting in rich text

 By default, Wagtail stores its bold formatting as a `b` tag, and italic as `i` ([#4665](https://github.com/wagtail/wagtail/issues/4665)).
-While those tags don’t necessarily always have correct semantics (`strong` and `em` are more ubiquitous), there isn’t much consequence for screen reader users, as by default screen readers do not announce content differently based on emphasis.
+While those tags don’t necessarily always have correct semantics (`strong` and `em` are more ubiquitous), there isn’t much consequence for screen reader users, as by default, screen readers do not announce content differently based on emphasis.

 If this is a concern to you, you can change which tags are used when saving content with [rich text format converters](rich_text_format_converters).
 In the future, [rich text rewrite handlers](rich_text_rewrite_handlers) should also support this being done without altering the storage format ([#4223](https://github.com/wagtail/wagtail/issues/4223)).